NRLMMD-GEOIPS/geoips/docs/source/new-docs/tutorials/2024-tutorial.rst

 GeoIPS is almost entirely composed of plugins and can be extended by developing new plugins in external python packages.
 The ability to extend GeoIPS using plugins means that there is no need to edit the main GeoIPS code to add new functionality.
 Most types of functionality in GeoIPS can be extended.
-If you encounter something that you would like to be able to extend but are unable to, please contact the GeoIPS team or create an issue on GitHub.
+If you're facing issues with existing plugins or integrating your own plugin, please reach out GeoIPS team or create an issue on GitHub.

 Developing a new plugin for GeoIPS requires developing a new Python package that GeoIPS terms a "plugin package".
 The plugin package can contain one or more plugins.
 It is